catac0mb/REU_wrapup/README.md

 * The models were trained on images from various CARLA Simulator maps: Town03, Town04, and Town05, as well as the custom MiniCity map (without props or trees).
 Training was cut off when mIoU and loss reached diminishing returns.

 ## Updates to v-e2e-rl-ad
 The updated fork of Owen's original v-e2e-rl-ad is [here](https://github.com/catac0mb/v-e2e-rl-ad).
 Notable changes are listed below.
+The poster file in this repository also contains visuals for some of the topics listed below.
 1. Lane detectors:
    * The models mentioned in the above section were added to the log folder in lanenet_lane_detection_pytorch folder, and were incorporated in the CarlaEnv class.
 2. LaneNet training and data creation code: